tekniche27/fullstack-dapps/README.md

-## Sample Voting Dapps using Solidity and React.
+## Sample Voting Dapp using Solidity and React.